amaliebarras/amaliebarras.github.io/_posts/2016-06-21-Saving-time-with-Sketch-Plugins.md

 layout: post
 title: Saving Time With Sketch Plugins | Craft Manager
 ---
-# Saving time with Sketch Plugins: Craft Manager
+# Saving time with Sketch Plugins | Craft Manager

 My intention with this video was initially to talk about my first experience using [invision](https://projects.invisionapp.com/share/UB7G76ARQ#/151679692_Home).
 I logged onto Medium to do a bit of research on prototyping tools, and this was one of the first things that popped up.